R-Lum/Luminescence/cran-comments.md

 Changed as requested.

+## Addressed CRAN notes, warnings, errors
-###  Dependence on R version ‘3.3.2’ not with patchlevel 0

-Corrected and required version set to 3.4.0.
+* "Dependence on R version ‘3.3.2’ not with patchlevel 0": Corrected and required version set to 3.4.0.
+* "Check: installed package size" (r-devel-linux-x86 & 64-fedora-gcc): Using the sugesstion by Dirk Eddebuettel to reduce the shared library size (http://dirk.eddelbuettel.com/blog/2017/08/14/#009_compact_shared_libraries).
+However, the folder R is larger than 1.3 Mb because it contains a lot of R code and manual entries.

 ## Test environments
 * local macOS Sierra 10.12.6, R-devel